Alek Thomas

 Alek Thomas (born April 28, 2000) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).
 He made his MLB debut in 2022.
+He has played for the Mexico national baseball team.

 Amateur career

 Thomas attended Mount Carmel High School in Chicago, Illinois.
 He committed to play both college baseball and college football at Texas Christian University.
 During his high school career he hit .423 with 40 home runs and 158 runs batted in (RBIs).
 He was drafted by the Arizona Diamondbacks in the second round of the 2018 Major League Baseball draft.

 Professional career

 Thomas spent his first professional season with the Arizona League Diamondbacks and Missoula Osprey, batting .333 with two home runs, 27 RBIs, and 12 stolen bases in 56 games between the two teams.
 He started 2019 with the Kane County Cougars.
 In July, he was selected to play in the All-Star Futures Game.
 In August, he was promoted to the Visalia Rawhide, with whom he finished the year.
 Over 114 games between the two teams, Thomas slashed .300/.379/.450 with ten home runs, 55 RBIs, and 15 stolen bases.

 Thomas did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 He began the 2021 season with the Amarillo Sod Poodles.
 In June, Thomas was selected to play in the All-Star Futures Game.
 He was promoted to the Reno Aces in August.
 Over 106 games between the two teams, he slashed .313/.394/.559 with 18 home runs, 59 RBIs, and 29 doubles.
 He opened the 2022 season back with Reno, and hitting .277/.362/.495/.857 with 4 home runs and 14 RBI over 24 games.

-On May 8, 2022, Arizona selected his contract and he was promoted to the active roster for the first time.
-On May 11, he hit his first career home run off of Sandy Alcántara of the Miami Marlins.
+On May 8, 2022, Thomas was promoted to the major leagues for the first time.
+On May 11, he hit his first career home run off Sandy Alcántara of the Miami Marlins.

+In Game 4 of the 2023 National League Championship Series, Thomas hit a pinch-hit, game-tying two-run home run in the eighth inning to help propel the Diamondbacks to a 6–5 victory.